lucidmoon/nf_test/README.md

 >
 > Whenever border styles are defined on adjacent cells (e.g. cell[1,1] has strong right border and cell[1,2] has dotted left border), the border styles are merged (in the example to strong/dotted).
 Border style merging follows "common sense" insofar as the strength types (strong, normal, weak) can be merged with the style types (solid, dashed, dotted) but two borders from the same type should result in an error (e.g. a cell with dotted right border must not be adjacent to a cell with a dashed left border).

-### Use Python SimpleHTTPServer module to run test-suite:
+### Using Python SimpleHTTPServer module to run the test suite:
 ```bash
 $ cd nf_test/
 $ python -m SimpleHTTPServer
 ```
-To run Jasmine test suite navigate your browser to:
+To run Jasmine tests navigate your browser to:
 ```
 http://localhost:8000/tests/SpecRunner.html
 ```